triSYCL/triSYCL/README.rst

 - finish implementation of basic classes without any OpenCL_ support;

-- move to CMake for better portability;
+- move to CMake for better portability (status: Lee Howes has made it on 1 of his private branches.
+To be merged...);

-- improve the test infrastructure (for example move to something more standard with Boost.Test);
+- improve the test infrastructure (for example move to something more standard with Boost.Test.
+Status: started);

 - use the official OpenCL SYCL test suite to extend/debug/validate this implementation;